-In 1977, just five years out of law school, Atkinson became a principal in the law firm of Merrill & Atkinson, which was at the forefront of aggressive representation of employers in labor relations matters in Southern California.
+In 1977, just five years out of law school, Mr. Atkinson became a principal in the law firm of Merrill & Atkinson, which was at the forefront of aggressive representation of employers in labor relations matters in Southern California.

 Honors & Recognitions

-Since 2004, Los Angeles magazine has recognized Mr. Atkinson as a “Super Lawyer,” one of the top 5% percent of Southern California lawyers.
+Every year since 2004, Los Angeles magazine has recognized Mr. Atkinson as a “Super Lawyer,” one of the top 5% percent of Southern California lawyers.